BEFRIENDING YOUR PRACTICE

 Advocating for Your Nervous System

-GRACE, the five primary needs of our nervous system, embody the main focus of my drum school, Befriending Your Practice.
-GRACE is a principle of Integral Transformative Practice (ITP) from Esalen Institute that I find to be integral to the art of embodied drumming.
+GRACES, the SIX primary needs of our nervous system, embody the main focus of my drum school, Befriending Your Practice.
+The GRACES are a framework of Integral Transformative Practice (ITP) from the Esalen Institute that I find integral to the art of embodied drumming.

 Because drumming is intrinsically linked with rhythm, sensation, and movement, Befriending Your Practice advocates for your nervous system.
 Our external world seeks to privilege itself through cognitive bias.
-GRACE helps us even the score.
+GRACES help us even the score.

-Committing to GRACE in our drumming primes us to feel and express rhythm positively.
-Rhythm lives in our bodies, as the compression and expansion of our systems, muscles, and emotions.
-The best way to create a stronger connection between rhythm, sensation, and movement, inside and our?
-Drumming.
+Committing to the GRACES in our drumming primes us to positively feel and express rhythm.
+Rhythm lives in the compression and expansion of our systems, muscles, and emotions.
+The best way to create a stronger connection between rhythm, sensation, and movement, inside of you is Drumming.
 (I might be biased.)

 Pocket Talk: Presence Drum Lesson